scriptPilot/dokploy-server/README.md

 ## Restore

-1. Run the backup script with `make backup`.

-2. Extend the `.env` file with the restore settings:
+1. Extend the `.env` file with the restore settings:

     ```env
     RESTORE_SERVER_IP=1.2.3.4